 Have you read, read and re-read the material you are going to produce to the court?
 Do you understand it fully?
 Do you know who says what and why and in what document?

 Have you practised what you want to say to the court?
 Literally, have you stood in front of a mirror or a family member or friend and practised what you are going to say.
 Standing at the front of the court with the magistrate or judge and everyone else in the room hanging on your every word.

 Have you thought ahead to what you will do or say if there is an objection to your material by the prosecutor?
 Do you know how to persuasively argue your point to win the day?
 Have you thought about what questions the magistrate or judge might ask you?
 Do you have the answers ready or know where to find them in the material?

 Do you know what decision you want the magistrate or judge to make?
 Do you know and understand what decisions the magistrate or judge can make?
 Are there any particular circumstances you want to bring to the court’s attention to get you to the position you want to achieve?
 Are your arguments persuasive or aggressive?
 The former is essential and the later fatal.

 You can represent yourself.
 If you can answer the questions above, positively, perhaps you should represent yourself.

 However, what you may be missing out on is the credibility and experience a trusted and known advocate brings to the mix.

-If you have been charged with an offence, and you would like assistance to understand your options, including representing yourself in court, J Sutton Associates, have a NSW Law Society recognised Accredited Specialist in criminal law, with decades of experience acting for people in these situations.
+If you have been charged with an offence, and you would like assistance to understand your options, including representing yourself in court, J Sutton Associates, have NSW Law Society recognised Accredited Specialists in criminal law, with decades of experience acting for people in these situations.
 Call (02) 8080 8055 for personalised advice and service.